TokTok/spec/spec.md

 would have added themselves as normal friends.

-The upside of using `friend_connection` is that group chats do not have to deal with things like hole punching, peers only on TCP or other low level networking things.
+The upside of using `friend_connection` is that group chats do not have to deal with things like hole-punching, peers only on TCP or other low level networking things.
 The downside however is that every single peer knows each others real long term public key and DHT public key which means these group chats should only be used between friends.